 India in recent years has become a hotbed for startups and this has given rise to a plethora of companies.
-The country has steadily grown in its ease-of-doing-business ranking and the growing acceptance of new businesses and new ideas are a testament to this.
+The country has steadily grown in its ease-of-doing-business ranking and the growing acceptance of new businesses and new ideas is a testament to this.
 The architecture and construction industry is not far behind and it isn’t surprising, given that it’s an industry filled with talent, that is driven by creativity.
 In recent years, there are a few architecture startups that have offered not just out-of-the-box ideas but services that have robust commercial demand.

-We dug a little deeper for you and came out with a list of 5 innovative architecture related startups that are redefining the Indian architecture industry.
+We dug a little deeper for you and came out with a list of 5 innovative architecture-related startups that are redefining the Indian architecture industry.

 Arth is a unique architecture startup, based in Hyderabad, that uses Building Information Modelling (BIM) to provide exclusive end to end solutions under one roof.
 They manage everything from concept designs, feasibility study, design of MEP to facility management and construction; in one go.
 The idea behind being ‘engineering forward’ for them, is to ensure that a single team manages the entire process, ensuring accuracy, better costing, and competent delivery.
 Their USP is their in-house LivBIM app that helps their clients leverage the power of BIM to the fullest by live-tracking projects and delivering a better return on investments and time.
 Founded by Swapnil Sahu, Thumu Karthik, Chandrashekhar Tadiparthi, and Kailash Chandola and with offices in India, Dubai, and the UK; they have enlisted some of the most prestigious clients such as IKEA, Tata Projects, Capillary to name a few.